JennEYoon/deep-learning/geron-ml3/ch2_oil/plan.md

   * Insurers reports on shipping from Russia.
   * How does it compare to 1991-1996, when production and exports declined for a time?

-Predict rest of the world adjustments, responses:
+II) Predict rest of the world adjustments, responses:
   * Marginal oil producers will increase production.
 Western countries may help some of these countries that were previously sanctioned?
   * Canada and US will build export facility for oil and LNG.
   * Lower water levels prevent large ships from using Suez Canal, may develop alternative paths?